jhurtado123/serviceapp_frontend/README.md

 ​
 ## Motivation
 ​
-Connect the community of neighbours by helping each other with his knowledge.
+Create and app with react that connects the community of neighbours by helping each other with his knowledge.
 ​
 ## User Stories
 ​